 We understand that falls and the loss of independence they can bring are devastating.
 That’s why we set out to develop a shoe that can help mitigate the risks of falls, because helping others live active, healthy lives is a responsibility that we take seriously.

-What we came up with was the Apex Balance Shoe & a sportier alternative, the Apex Balance Shoe - Hiker.
+What we came up with were the Apex Balance Shoe & a sportier alternative, the Apex Balance Shoe - Hiker.
 We started with a slip-resistant ole that exceeds industry standards for slip resistance, sculpted the outer sole to be smooth and with an angled toe for added trip avoidance, added a textured insole for sensory feedback that also provides support, and finished with a low-profile heel for maximum postural stability.

 They’re good.
 How good?
 They’re so good they come with their own medical references.

 As scary as falls may seem, they do not have to be an inevitable part of aging.
 With the right precautions and footwear, you can stay active, healthy and independent!

 Purchase a pair of Apex Balance Shoes to reduce your fall risk today!